mahomi/ml_leaderboard_cli/README.md

 **Options:**
 - `-n N`: Number of recent submissions to display (default: from config.ini)

-**Note:** The submission and history functionality has been separated into `submit.py` to provide clearer separation of concerns:
+**Note:** The functionality has been separated into two distinct files to provide clearer separation of concerns:
 - `leaderboard.py`: Focuses on displaying leaderboard rankings
 - `submit.py`: Handles prediction file submission and submission history viewing